A guest post by Laurie Steed

 For the uninitiated, said workshops exist for people to come together and critique each other’s work.
 Critiquing, of course, is the process of having your story dismissed, categorised and assaulted by a room full of strangers.
 In other words, it’s like being called up on stage and having your pants pulled down in front of an audience.

 Writers’ workshops are given a bad rap.
-David Foster Wallace famously denounces them in his essay ‘Fictional Futures and the Conspicuously Young,’ and Steven King is also highly critical in his how-to/memoir hybrid On Writing.
+David Foster Wallace famously denounces them in his essay ‘Fictional Futures and the Conspicuously Young,’ and Stephen King is also highly critical in his how-to/memoir hybrid On Writing.
 I’m not as opposed to their very existence, and so I’ve been asked to discuss appropriate etiquette for workshops in the hope of alleviating their more painful characteristics.
 Which would be fine, of course, were it not for the fact that discussing etiquette in a workshop is a bit like discussing opera at a Nickelback concert.

 Writers have egos.
 Big, snarling, Paris Hilton sized egos that have their own bungalow complete with a separate room.